 The overcrowding at Magic Kingdom area resorts, especially the Grand Floridian and Polynesian, has been building for years.
 Disney has heard a growing number of complaints from paying overnight guests about noise, packed lobbies, long waits for the monorail and boats, and non-resort guests treating the hotels like a free extension of the theme parks: riding the monorail and boats, eating at the quick-service counters, watching fireworks from the beach, and generally overwhelming common spaces without ever paying for a room.

-Some of this is self-inflicted on Disney’s part.
-Both the Grand Floridian and Polynesian added Disney Vacation Club villas over the past decade, and the Grand Floridian more recently converted an existing building to DVC as well.
 The addition of the Polynesian’s Island Tower brought roughly 260 more guest rooms into a resort whose Great Ceremonial House was already stretched thin during peak weeks.
 More rooms and more DVC members mean more people relying on the same lobby, pool, restaurant, and transportation infrastructure that existed before those additions.
+Even without the new Polynesian Island Tower, the lobby of the Poly has become its own attraction thanks to Ohana, Trader Sams, and Tambu Lounge.
+Disney has designed resorts that attract more than just resort guests, by design.
+All of these things have contributed to overcrowding at key resorts.

 No More Giant Gingerbread House at the Grand Floridian

-In a related and symbolic move, Disney has confirmed that the Grand Floridian’s massive, walk-through gingerbread house, a beloved holiday tradition and one of the most photographed spots at Walt Disney World each Christmas, will not return this year.
+In a related and symbolic move, Disney has confirmed that the Grand Floridian’s massive, gingerbread house, a beloved holiday tradition and one of the most photographed spots at Walt Disney World each Christmas, will not return this year.
 While Disney has not directly tied this decision to the transportation crackdown, the timing is hard to ignore.
 Many longtime visitors believe retiring the flagship gingerbread display is a quieter, less confrontational way to reduce the number of non-resort guests flooding the Grand Floridian’s lobby during the holidays, since the display itself was one of the biggest draws for off-site sightseers.

 Could the Holiday Season Bring Even Stricter Rules?